For the Docker Savvy Who Want to Understand How the Sausage is Made:

 If you are less familiar with Docker, or experience issues you cannot resolve attempting our “quick start”, please follow the instructions in this section, and the next few pages, to set up your environment.

 Before you get started with Docker, you’ll need to set up a PostgreSQL instance either locally or using a remote host.
-Alternatively, you can also set up the database within a docker container either manually or through the script but this is not recommended.
+Alternatively, you can also set up the database within a docker container either manually or through docker-compose.

-Make sure your database is configured to listen to all addresses to work with the containers.
+Make sure your database is configured to listen to all addresses to work with the containers while running locally.
 These settings can be edited in your

 postgresql.conf.
 Additionally, edit the bottom section of your